 I was recently asked to review a book on teen leadership.
 The book is called Developing Teen Leadership: A Practical Guide for Youth Group Advisors, Teachers and Parents.
 It is written by Dan Appleman who has 20 years of experience working with youth.

 While this book is not specifically written for scouting programs, many of the ideas expressed in it correlate directly with some of the methods used in scouting.
-I think some of the advice offered in the book can be very helpful to Scouters working with youth in Boy Scouts and Venturers.
+I think some of the advice offered in the book can be very helpful to Scouters working with youth in Scouts BSA and Venturers.

 The book is divided into five sections.
 Today I am reviewing Part 1 – Guiding Principals.
 This section includes 25 chapters, but don’t despair.
 Each “chapter” is really only one or two pages.
 Each chapter gives a very specific piece of advice for adults working with teens.